jaypmorgan/presentations/2021-08-05-Learning how to learn with Deep Learning/README.md

 presentation.
-Firstly, if you have the [Julia](https://julialang.org/) programming language installed on your computer, you can download `presentation.jl`, and open up the Julia REPL by running `julia` from this same directory where `presentation.jl`.
+Firstly, if you have the [Julia](https://julialang.org/) programming language installed on your computer, you can download `presentation.jl`, and open up the Julia REPL by running `julia` from this same directory where `presentation.jl` was downloaded to.
 In the REPL, enter the following commands:

 ```julia
 using Pluto;